WebOfAyush/Chat-app/README.md

 # Chat App
-(it is not completed yet i am working on it

 A real-time web application built using the MERN stack (MongoDB, Express, React, Node.js) to provide seamless communication between users.
-The app supports authentication and will include various features to enhance the chat experience.
+The app supports authentication and includes various features to enhance the chat experience.

 ## Features (Planned)
 - **User Authentication**: Secure sign-up and login system.
 - **Real-time Messaging**: Send and receive messages instantly.
 - **User Profiles**: Customize and manage your profile.
-- **Group Chats**: Create and participate in group discussions.
-- **Message Notifications**: Receive alerts for new messages.
-- **File Sharing**: Share images, videos, and documents within chats.
-- **Dark/Light Mode**: Toggle between themes for better user experience.
+- **Friend Request System**: User can send ,accept and reject friend requests.
+- **Online User**: Shows whether a user is offline or online.
+- **Search Users**: You can search and chat with the user all over the world
 ## Technologies Used
-- **Frontend**: React, ShadCN (UI Components)
+- **Frontend**: React
 - **Backend**: Node.js, Express
 - **Database**: MongoDB (NoSQL Database)
-- **Authentication**: Clerk integration (or JWT if applicable)
+- **Authentication**: JWT
 - **Real-time Communication**: WebSockets or Socket.io

 ## Installation